JOIN THE BOARD

 Process and Time Commitment

-Your membership term starts after completion of an interview process and approval by a board majority vote (likely June 2022).
+Your membership term starts after completion of an interview process and approval by a board majority vote.
 The term ends after three years with eligibility to be reappointed for a three-year term.
 This is an unpaid volunteer position.